 Adverse or negative side effects do exist but often require no intervention other than supportive measures, and there is really no lethal dose as it does not cause respiratory depression like narcotics and fentanyl.
 It is possible it can aggravate schizophrenia, and must be used carefully in cases of mental disease or illness.
 Not recommended for pregnant women, or for individuals under the age of 18.
 Adverse Side Effects

 Ongoing research will undoubtedly uncover new uses and medicinal therapies for THC.
 New research is finally being allowed and accepted after years of suppression.
 It is also important to note that THC by itself (ie marinol), has limited effects.
 It is most therapeutic in combination with other ingredients in the plant, mainly the cannabinoids and terpenes for a synergistic effects commonly called the entourage effect.
 Importantly, THC is also antagonized by CBD (cannabidiol) which is perhaps the second most important cannabinoid, and a main contributor to the plant for it's medicinal properties.
+A capsule of CBD can be taken to counteract the psychoactive effects of a THC overdose.
 Interestingly, THC breaksdown with age to CBN (cannabinol) which has quite a sedative and sleep inducing effect, and lacks much psychoactivity.
 This is why old or stale cannabis lacks proper stimulatory effect and is sleep inducing.